* Those members who are also members of the Executive Committee are marked with an asterisk.

 Christine Payne has worked for Equity since 1979 and, in November 2005, was elected General Secretary.
 Equity represents performers and creative personnel across the entire spectrum of entertainment and the arts.

-Christine is on the Main and Performer Boards of the Phonographic Performance Limited (PPL) and the Boards of Creative Skillset and the Educational Recording Agency (ERA).
+Christine is on the Main and Performer Boards of the Phonographic Performance Limited (PPL) and the Board of the Educational Recording Agency (ERA).
 She is a Vice-President and Treasurer of the FIA (The International Federation of Actors).
 She is Chair of the Creative Coalition Campaign formed in August 2009 to address the threat that online copyright infringement, including illegal file-sharing, presents to future content creation and jobs in the creative industries.

 Dave Penman was elected unopposed as FDA General Secretary in May 2012, and took up office on 2 July.